US port plan to step up aid delivery to Gaza criticised as ‘distraction’

 “I think a statement like that in the State of the Union address is more theatrical and more public relations … than it is a sincere attempt at bringing an end to the suffering in Gaza,” Bishara said.

-Marc Owen Jones, an associate professor of Middle East studies and digital humanities at Hamad Bin Khalifa University, told Al Jazeera that Biden’s focus on foreign policy – specifically the war in Gaza – in his speech was also him “trying to reaffirm fundamentally his support for Israel, first, and trying to assuage some of the criticism he’s getting from members of his own party about the US response to Gaza”.
+Marc Owen Jones, an associate professor of Middle East studies and digital humanities at Hamad Bin Khalifa University in Qatar, told Al Jazeera that Biden’s focus on foreign policy – specifically the war in Gaza – in his speech was also him “trying to reaffirm fundamentally his support for Israel, first, and trying to assuage some of the criticism he’s getting from members of his own party about the US response to Gaza”.

-He added that the way Biden framed the war by “adopting the Israeli line that everything they are doing, the genocide, the mass killings, is a response to October 7” sent a clear message that the US still stood firmly with Israel, despite its expressed frustration with the lack of aid getting into Gaza.
+He added that the way Biden framed the war by “adopting the Israeli line that everything they are doing, the genocide, the mass killings, is a response to October 7” sent a clear message that the US still stood firmly with Israel despite its expressed frustration with the lack of aid getting into Gaza.

 No substitute for aid delivery by land

-Sigrid Kaag, the United Nations coordinator for humanitarian and reconstruction in Gaza, welcomed the US plans to provide sea access for aid delivery into Gaza.
+Sigrid Kaag, the United Nations humanitarian and reconstruction coordinator in Gaza, welcomed the US plans to provide sea access for aid delivery into Gaza.

-“At the same time, I cannot but repeat – air and sea is not a substitute for land, and nobody says otherwise,” Kaag told reporters on Thursday after briefing the UN Security Council.
+“At the same time, I cannot but repeat – air and sea is not a substitute for land – and nobody says otherwise,” Kaag told reporters on Thursday after briefing the UN Security Council.

-A spokesperson for the UN agency for Palestinians said this week that “the most straightforward way of getting aid into the Gaza Strip is to use the existing crossings, namely Karem Abu Salem [called Kerem Shalom by Israel] and Rafah from Egypt”.
+A spokesperson for the UN Relief and Works Agency for Palestine Refugees said this week that “the most straightforward way of getting aid into the Gaza Strip is to use the existing crossings, namely Karem Abu Salem [called Kerem Shalom by Israel] and Rafah from Egypt.”

 Tamara Alrifai told Al Jazeera that the existing land crossings are “faster, safer and more economical” than a maritime route and airdropping attempts.